doctrine/orm/en/reference/dql-doctrine-query-language.rst

 This query makes use of the ``UPPER`` DQL function that returns a scalar value and because there is now a scalar value in the SELECT clause, we get a mixed result.

+Conventions for mixed results are as follows:

+-  The object fetched in the FROM clause is always positioned with the key '0'.
+-  Every scalar without a name is numbered in the order given in the query, starting with 1.
+-  Every aliased scalar is given with its alias-name as the key.
+The case of the name is kept.
+-  If several objects are fetched from the FROM clause they alternate every row.

 Here is how the result could look like: